April 14, 2026

 Check understanding with lightweight quizzes

 People forget most of what they read within 48 hours unless they actively recall it.
-Short quizzes after key onboarding content dramatically improve retention — and they only work if they feel like a quick check-in, not an exam.
+Short quizzes after key onboarding content help people actually remember it — and they only work if they feel like a quick check-in, not an exam.

 Doozy quizzes attach directly to Track steps, so they fire automatically at the right time.
 Five to eight questions, delivered in Slack, covering the material from the past few days.